homeymusic/mami.codi.beaty.R/README.md

 ![](man/figures/README-unnamed-chunk-6-1.png)<!-- -->

-we traverse the Stern–Brocot tree to a depth of **7** levels along the path **RRLRRRR** landing us on the fraction $\frac{11}{6}$.
+We traverse the Stern–Brocot tree to a depth of **7** levels along the path **RRLRRRR** landing us on the fraction $\frac{11}{6}$.

 $$